 This command allows you to restart a timer if it is currently running.
 This means that the count associated with the timer has not yet expired (count = 0).
 When recall the timer, get a message like this, "Timer TTT LL count CC" where TTT is the timer number, LL is the duration it is set to, and CC is the current count, the amount of time left before it expires if it is currently running.
 Also see command 022.

-- XXX is the timer to restart (three digits, see command 020 for list of timers)
+- 021 is the default command name. - XXX is the timer to restart (three digits, see command 020 for list of timers)

+''' IF(count!=0) THEN // Timer already running

-IF(count != 0) THEN count = timer_duration END IF // Timer already running // Start timer over at beginning
+count = timer_duration // Start timer over at beginning